 Internships are highly competitive and therefore we only select the best candidates.
 We would put you onto at least one main project that fits your experience, interest and skills base.
 This varies enormously from year to year and from intern to intern.
 This will be discussed with you before your arrival so you can prepare.

 Overseas interns will have to raise funds to pay for their international flight to and from Malawi.
-Depending on where you are coming from depends on the cost.
+Depending on where you are coming from depends on the cost (see above).
 We will arrange transport to and from the airport for you.
-You will need to raise a minimum of US$25 per night that you stay at the camp.
-This is a contribution towards your food, drinking water, accommodation, laundry, security, internet access etc.
+The contribution towards your food, drinking water, accommodation, laundry, security, internet access etc.

 We will send you a more comprehensive list of equipment once you are accepted as an intern.
 However, you should expect to bring a laptop with wireless internet capabilities, a good camera with zoom lens, a pair of binoculars, a GPS and a comprehensive first aid kit and any kind of solar charging equipment you may have.